This page contains some common seen issues and their solutions.

 gitea servcommand in

-.ssh/authorized_keysuses the proper configuration file.
+.ssh/authorized_keysuses the correct configuration file.